Mr. Bushman has practiced 30 years in the area of divorce.

 Divorce without children at issue create concerns as to grounds, division of personal property, allocation of debts of the marriage, whether or not to sell the real property, alimony, retirement disposition and with children involved issues arise of legal and physical custody, child support, and who will pay the attorney fees to be incurred.

-Trust a Reputable Provo, Utah Divorce Attorney
+Trust a Reputable Divorce Attorney Serving in Salt Lake City and Provo

 When minor children are involved in the divorce process a few additional matters are presented besides the termination of the marriage.
 In the divorce procedure financial information is exchanged between the parties and a determination can thereafter be made as to a child support amount when the custody and visitation is agreed upon or ordered by the court.